 Horizontal Analysis calculates the amount and percentage changes in financial figures from one period to another period of time.
 In other words, it compares financial data for at least two years/months/quarters/periods.
-The objective is to find out the change in financial figures as well as the direction of such change.
+The objective is to find out the change in financial figures and the direction of such change.

 Let’s understand Horizontal Analysis with the help of an example.
 Suppose Smith owns an ice cream shop in Florida.
 At the end of the financial year 2017-18, he prepared the profit and loss account for his business.
 After preparing the profit and loss account of his ice-cream business and analyzing it, he concludes that the sales of his ice are very low.
 He also concludes that his business needs a marketing campaign to boost sales.
 He ran a marketing and advertisement campaign for the full year 2018-19 and Sat the evaluate the results of his marketing campaign.

-Now, the major objective behind launching the marketing campaign was to increase sales of his ice-creams.
+The major objective of launching the marketing campaign was to increase sales of his ice-creams.
 So, he sits down to find out if the sales of his ice-creams increased over the previous year.
 This is what horizontal analysis is all about.
-You compare the financial results of two different periods to find out if the results have improved or gone down.
+You compare the financial results of two different periods to determine if the results have improved or gone down.

-There are two methods of doing the horizontal analysis- Dollar Analysis and Percentage Analysis.
+There are two horizontal analysis methods- Dollar Analysis and Percentage Analysis.

 This method of horizontal analysis expresses the change in financial values in terms of percentage rather than in terms of actual figures.
 So, in our example of Smith’s ice-cream business, a percentage analysis will tell him that his ice-cream sales have increased by 66.67% ((50,000 – 30,000/30,000) *100).